-Adopting a dog means changes not only in your family, schedule and budget, but possibly even your current home.
-Sometimes our apartments or houses are simply not well-designed to accommodate a four-legged occupant, and you may need to make some changes so that everybody feels at home when a new furry pal arrives.
+Adopting a dog means changes not only within your family, to your schedule and budget, but also your home.
+Sometimes, our apartments or houses are simply not well-designed to accommodate a four-legged occupant, and you may need to make some adjustments so that everybody feels at home when a new dog moves in.

 Like this infographic?
 Spread the word!
 Share it on your site:

 <p><strong>Please include attribution to TopDogTips.com with this graphic.</strong></p><p><a href="https://topdogtips.com/home-renovation-dog-owners/"><img src="https://topdogtips.com/img/Home-Renovation-Dog-Owners.jpg" alt="20 Home Renovation Tips for Dog Owners" border="0" /></a></p>

 1. Take care of the flooring.